 Opinion polls suggest nationalists will enter parliament despite Swedes’ increasing tolerance towards immigrants.

-But both blocs have pledged not to seek support from SD to form a majority, saying the group represents xenophobic views that run counter to Sweden’s tradition of tolerance.
+Before the elections, both blocs pledged not to seek support from SD to form a majority, saying the party represents xenophobic views that run counter to Sweden’s tradition of tolerance.

-But with more than half a million of 7.1 million eligible voters believed to make up their minds only on election day, analysts said the result was a toss-up.
+The centre-right had a strong lead in opposition polls until last week, but the gap was then narrowing.
+With more than half a million of 7.1 million eligible voters believed to make up their minds only on election day, analysts said until last minute the result was a toss-up.

 Since the centre-right won polls in 2006 and ended 12 years of Social Democrats minority governments, it has lowered taxes for working Swedes and reformed the welfare benefits system.

 Especially stricter rules in the health insurance have been widely criticised.
-A group of cancer doctors entered the debate in December, saying patients with deadly diagnoses and pain were forced to work.
+A group of cancer doctors entered the debate in December, saying patients with severe illness and pain were forced to work.

-However, Bergstrom said many Swedish voters tend to think that the government proved competent in handling the financial crisis and that voters’ confidence in Fredrik Reinfeldt, the prime minister and leader of the Moderate Party, is larger than that for the Social Democrats leader.
+However, Bergstrom said many Swedish voters tend to think that the government proved competent in handling the financial crisis and that voters’ trust in the prime minister is larger than that in the Social Democrats leader.

-The ruling coalition has vowed to negotiate with the Green Party if it fails to win an outright majority, to avoid being dependent on support from SD.
-Meanwhile, the opposition has said that if it becomes the strongest bloc, it will seek to win over one of the smaller parties from the centre-right.
+The ruling coalition has vowed to negotiate with the Green Party to avoid being dependent on support from SD.

 The Sweden Democrats campaign has been based on warnings of the Muslims’ “growing influence” in the country.
 Kent Ekeroth, SD’s international secretary, has said ethnic Swedes could become “second class citizens.”